jsa-research/limbus-buildgen/README.md

 ```

 ## Test
-As limbus-buildgen uses mocha and should.js to perform testing, first make sure they are installed with:
+limbus-buildgen performs testing using mocha and should.js.

+To test, first install the required dependencies:
 ```
 npm install -g mocha
 npm install